Death of David Dragičević

 On 18 March 2018, David Dragičević, a 21-year-old man, went missing in Banja Luka, Bosnia and Herzegovina.
 On 24 March, his dead body was found.
-Police investigation ruled the death as an accident, but Dragičević's parents claimed that their son was brutally murdered and that the police and prosecutor's office are trying to cover-up the case.
-The result of the police investigation provoked major public uproar, and many mass protests were organized demanding the truth and justice.
+Police investigation ruled the death as an accident, but Dragičević's parents claimed that their son was brutally murdered and that the police and prosecutor's office were trying to cover-up the case.
+The result of the police investigation provoked major public uproar and many mass protests were organized demanding the truth and justice.
 The public was overwhelmingly convinced that Dragičević was murdered.